|

 today.
 He walks with me and talks with me, along life’s narrow way.
 You

 ask me how I know He lives, He lives within my heart.”
 Hallelujah.
+The very essence of

 Christianity, the heart of the gospel and the foundation truth of the